First State Heritage Park: John Bell House

-The John Bell house is a small one room home that historians believe to have been built as a workshop with an original footprint of 16 feet by 25 feet, with a small basement and attic.
+The John Bell house is a one-room home that historians believe was built as a workshop with an original footprint of 16 feet by 25 feet, with a small basement and attic.
 During restoration efforts that started in 2010, the date of 1743 was found punched into a stud with an awl, but the building is believed to be older than that.
 Prior to the restoration the building had additions added and used as law offices for George Valentine Massey and Nathaniel B. Smithers, as well as a post office from 1818 to 1825 before it was acquired by the state of Delaware.

-Visit with historical interpreters and learn about this newly restored house, the oldest surviving wooden structure in Dover.
-Open Monday through Saturday, 10 a.m. - 3 p.m.

 Delaware Public Archives

-The Delaware Public Archives building houses an extensive collection of materials dating back as far as the 17th century to today.
-The research room is open Monday through Friday, 8:30 a.m. - 4:00 p.m. and on the First Saturday of the month from 1:00 p.m. to 4:00 p.m.
+The Delaware Public Archives building houses an extensive collection of materials dating from the 17th century to today and a public research room.

 Johnson Victrola Museum

 The Johnson Victrola Museum was built in honor of Eldridge R. Johnson, founder of the Victor Talking Machine Company.
 Exhibits at the museum include paintings, objects, memorabilia, and trademarks that highlight the development of the sound recording industry.
-The museum is open Wednesday - Saturday, 9 a.m. - 4:30 p.m.
 The museum is part of the Delaware State Museum Buildings complex, listed on the National Register of Historic Places in 1972.

 Biggs Museum of American Art

 The Biggs Museum of American Art houses a permanent collection of American fine and decorative arts as well as changing exhibitions throughout the year.
-It is open Wednesday through Saturday, 10 a.m. to 4:00 p.m.

-Woodburn and Hall House – The Governor's House
+Woodburn and Hall House

 Woodburn, the official residence of Delaware's Governor, Hall House, the Governor's guest house; and their gardens offer regular tours.